silnrsi/font-idiqlat/README.txt

-# Syriac Proto
+# Idiqlat

-Syriac Proto is a font family for the East Syriac script.
-It is named after xxx.
+Idiqlat is a font family for the East Syriac script.
+The font name, Idiqlat, means Tigris River in ancient Akkadian/Assyrian.

 For more details about this project, including its design history and acknowledgements see [FONTLOG.txt](FONTLOG.txt).